Differential Walk on Spheres: The adjoint boundary value problem

 We briefly comment on an alternative formulation for computing derivatives of PDE-constrained shape functionals $\shapeObjective\paren{\param}$ as in \cref{eqn:functional}. \citet{zhao2017inverse} and \citet[Section 5.8]{henrot2018shape} show that we can express the derivative of the shape functional as:

 where $\adjoint\paren{\cdot, \param}: \domain\paren{\param} \to \R$ is the solution to the \emph{adjoint boundary value problem}:

 Compared to \cref{eqn:functional_deriv}, \cref{eqn:functional_deriv_adjoint} is simpler because it requires estimating only a boundary integral and no domain integral.
-Compared to the \diffbvp{} BVP \labelcref{eqn:bvp_deriv}, the adjoint BVP is also a screened Poisson equation with Dirichlet boundary conditions; however, it is coupled to the \forwardbvp{} BVP through the source term, and not the boundary data.
-Consequently, though the solution $\adjoint$ could still be estimated using WoS, coupling is more difficult: As the source term is invoked at every recursion step of WoS, coupling would require launching a walk for estimating $\solution$ at \emph{every step} along the walk for estimating $\adjoint$, resulting in quadratic complexity.
-By contrast, coupling for the \diffbvp{} BVP requires launching a walk for estimating $\solution$ at \emph{only the last step} of the walk for estimating $\solnDeriv$, maintaining linear complexity (\cref{alg:wos_deriv}).
+Compared to the \diffbvp{} BVP \labelcref{eqn:bvp_deriv}, the adjoint BVP is also a screened Poisson equation with Dirichlet boundary conditions; however, the \forwardbvp{} BVP is nested within the source term, and not the boundary data.
+Consequently, though the solution $\adjoint$ could still be estimated using WoS, nesting is more difficult: As the source term is invoked at every recursion step of WoS, nesting would require launching a walk for estimating $\solution$ at \emph{every step} along the walk for estimating $\adjoint$, resulting in quadratic complexity.
+By contrast, nesting for the \diffbvp{} BVP requires launching a walk for estimating $\solution$ at \emph{only the last step} of the walk for estimating $\solnDeriv$, maintaining linear complexity (\cref{alg:wos_deriv}).
 This complexity difference motivated our choice to use the \diffbvp{} BVP.
 The quadratic complexity of the adjoint approach could potentially be overcome using off-centered connections (\citep[Section 5.2]{svWoS} and \citep[Section 4.3]{Sawhney:2020:MCG}) to merge the walks for $\solution$ back into the walk for $\adjoint$; or caching schemes \citep{BVC,li2023neural} that estimate $\solution$ without a walk.
 Such approaches are exciting future research directions.